happymelonbox/compare_supermarkets/README.md

     $ gem install compare_supermarkets

+**Google chrome must be installed to use this GEM**

 ## Usage

-To use compare_supermarkets call $ 'compare_supermarkets' and follow the prompts.
+To use compare_supermarkets call $ compare_supermarkets and follow the prompts.
 The more specific you are the faster the search results appear and there will be less items to compare.